 Some families do want to pay tuition, if that is the case, here is a guideline or you can simply make a donation - but please don't feel obligated.
 Tuition: $1125/year or $140/month for 8 months.
 Many families also like to contribute to the school by providing meals or donating time - which is welcomed.

-Age/Date Cutoffs Students must be 4 years old for Pre-K and 5 years old for Kindergarten by June 1st of the upcoming school year to enroll at BCS.
+Age/Date Cutoffs Students must be 5 years old for Kindergarten by June 1st of the upcoming school year to enroll at BCS and completed the required steps to begin Kindergarten, see the info page to learn more.
 (Please contact us directly if you have a concern about the cutoff or would like to be considered for an exemption.)

 5. When a student is absent or late a note, phone call, or personal visit form a parent is required.